It's no secret that a breast cancer diagnosis can be a big lifestyle change.

 However, in later stages with evidence of metastasis, insurability restrictions or denial may occur.
 To increase the chances of coverage, applicants with a history of breast cancer should discuss their individual situation with their chosen insurer.

-What factors do insurance companies are consider when applying?
+What factors do insurance companies consider when applying?

 Insurance companies take into consideration the extent and stage of the breast cancer diagnosis and treatment.
 They will also look at any long-term side effects that may result from surgery or therapy, such as scarring, pain, or limited range of motion.